openline-ai/openline.ai/docs/contribute/how-to-contribute.md

 ### Find a Good First Topic

-There are [multiple repositories](https://github.com/openline-ai/) in the Openline organization.
+There are [multiple repositories][repos] in the Openline organization.

 Taking [openline/openline-customer-os](https://github.com/openline-ai/openline-customer-os) as an example, you can head to the [good first issue](https://github.com/openline-ai/openline-customer-os/issues?q=is%3Aissue+is%3Aopen+label%3A%22good+first+issue%22) labels for issues that should not need in-depth knowledge of the system.